EvansSnave/awesome-books/README.md

 ### Key Features <a name="key-features"></a>

+- Add README file
 - Add linters to repository
-- Use of GitFlow
-- Add README file

 <p align="right">(<a href="#readme-top">back to top</a>)</p>